rsim-tu-berlin/DA4DTE/explainability/README.md

-# Explainability Tools
+# xAI Tools

-In this repository, the software for two explainability methods called LRP and BiLRP is contained.
+In this repository, the software for two explanation methods called LRP and BiLRP is contained.
 The first method explains class-decisions by highlighting the area that was attended to form a classification decision, and the second draws arrows between two images which lead to similar representations in embedding space.
 We show two implementations according to two different models/datasets.
 For the vessel-detection dataset, we demonstrate LRP and BiLRP, and for BigEarthNet, we demonstrate LRP only since BiLRP is computationally too expensive.

 #### Documentation